spencer-shadley/completed-class/03-week-javascript/2-tuesday-day-loops-and-more/activities/20-HardLoop/README.md

 ### Bonus

-* `console.log` "I just saw an animal like that!" when the name of animal is the same number of characters as the previous animal's name
+* `console.log` "I just saw an animal like that!" when the current animal's name is the same number of characters as the previous animal's name